pkuxmq/Brain-guided_LLM/README.md

 # Brain-guided language models for robust reasoning

-This is the code implementation of the submitted paper: "Beyond representational alignment with brain-guided language models for robust reasoning".
+This repo is the official implementation of ["Beyond representational alignment with brain-guided language models for robust reasoning"](https://www.nature.com/articles/s42256-026-01278-w) (Nature Machine Intelligence, 2026).

 ---